 There are different ways to save on flights.
 If you travel often then you might know that using miles and points via airline credit cards and mileage rewards programs are a great way to save.
 According to Travel US News the top two airline rewards programs are currently Alaska Airlines Mileage Plan and Delta SkyMiles.
 And recently, Southwest Airlines added Hawaii as a destination so be sure to check out their Rapid Rewards Program and credit card.

 Additionally, a family member suggested we check out Escape Flights – LAX.
 A site that shares up-to-date travel deals departing from LAX and it’s surrounding area.
 We saw an amazing deal from LAX to HNL just one week after we booked our trip!

-During Fall 2019, the resort had a 30% plus $250 room credit.
+During Fall 2019, the resort had a 30% plus $250 room credit for our first official visit.
 Lucky for us, our oldest daughter didn’t have school during the offer dates so we booked a 7-day trip right after the holiday rush (January 5th-12th).
+For our second-fourth visit, we stayed during spring break which was not off-peak season.
+You can still find offers but you have to book your stay well in advance to get them.
 Most of the resort offers fall during off-peak season so be sure to visit their special offers page to confirm if the dates listed fall within the time you can visit.
-They currently have a 2020 winter and spring offer!
+They currently have new 2023 offers!